Ni-zav/rigacar/README.md

 ## Overview

 Rigacar is a Blender addon that generates complete car rigs with animation and deformation controls.
+This fork is inspired by and reverse-engineered from [Traffiq](https://polygoniq.com/software/traffiq/) by Polygoniq, adapting its rigging and animation concepts for the open-source Rigacar addon.

 It's designed to fulfill the following goals:

 * Generate a complete rig in seconds for standard car models
 * Automate wheel and steering animations with multiple baking strategies